OverlayPlugin/docs/faq/README.md

 ### Where are the log files saved?

 Go to Plugins > FFXIV Settings and look for the `Log file location`.

-Or, search for `%appdata%\Advanced Combat Tracker\FFXIVLogs` in your start menu.
+The default location is `%appdata%\Advanced Combat Tracker\FFXIVLogs`.
+If you have not customized the location, you can paste this into your start menu for quick access.

 ### Which OverlayPlugin fork am I supposed to use?